kotarou3/ffxiv-arena-images/README.md

 Try overlaying it with a partially transparent version of another arena to see how the sizes compare

+### T8
+Arena size: 43×43 metres/yalms
+Arena coordinates: (-2.695, -105.33, -507)

+Towers are inactive (under the floor) for these images

+Trivia: The arena is located at quite unusual coordinates.
+Usually they're at nice round integers

 ## How to reproduce
  1. Export zone from the game via Godbert or similar
  2. Import zone *.obj files into Blender